skyleft/MongoOpCat/README.md

 Overview
 ========

-Scrapy is a subscribe service for mongodb oplog, support for Slave-Master and ReplicaSets.
+MongoOpCat is a subscribe service for mongodb oplog, support for Slave-Master and ReplicaSets.
 You can use it to implement incremental backup or some other log functionality.

 Requirements